The Dance of the Twisted Bull: Runway show

 The runway show for Twisted Bull was staged on 6 October 2001, during Paris Fashion Week, at the headquarters of the Stade Français sports club in the 16th arrondissement of Paris.
-As a British designer, McQueen had previously shown in London for London Fashion Week; Twisted Bull was the first collection he showed in Paris for his own brand, and he showed all his womenswear shows there until his death in 2010.
-The show was sponsored by American Express, who had sponsored several of his previous shows.
+As a British designer, McQueen had always presented in London during London Fashion Week.
+Twisted Bull was the first collection he presented in Paris for his own label; he showed all his future womenswear collections there until his death in 2010.
+The show was sponsored by American Express, which had sponsored McQueen several times.

-Production was handled by Gainsbury & Whiting, and Katy England was in charge of overall styling.
+Production was overseen by Gainsbury & Whiting, and Katy England was in charge of overall styling.
+Joseph Bennett, who had designed all of McQueen's runways since No. 13 (Spring/Summer 1999), returned to handle set design.
 Headpieces were made by miliner Philip Treacy.
 Makeup artist Val Garland, then with MAC Cosmetics, styled makeup for the models.
-The look was dark and smokey, with a red, black, and grey color palette that echoed the clothing.
+The look was dark and smoky, with a red, black, and grey colour palette that echoed the clothing.
 Stylist Guido Palau was responsible for the hair, which was given a retro style reminiscent of classic pin-up models and rockabilly fashion.
-The overall effect, according to Watt, was a grungy glamor that suggested the models had "crawled out of bed and thrown on something from the night before".
+The overall effect, according to Watt, was a grungy glamour that suggested the models had "crawled out of bed and thrown on something from the night before".

 Unlike many of his previous shows, the runway show for Twisted Bull was relatively mundane, with no complex set pieces or performance aspects.
 Models entered and exited through a curtain of grey smoke at the rear of the stage, upon which video clips – flamenco dancing, bullfighting, and softcore pornography – were projected.
 The soundtrack was a combination of electronic tracks, flamenco guitar music, and Björk songs.
 Following the last model, the soundtrack changed to the sound of a woman moaning.
 A woman's face, apparently mid-coitus, was projected on the smokescreen.
 Her expression changed to one of fear, and the projection cut to a man swinging a sword.
 The smoke turned blood-red, and the models appeared en masse for a final turn.